YukiYotsu/UHAILab/Documentation/week3report.md

 - I grasp we will do peer-review.
 All I have to do is just making poetry.lock file in my repository for other students?

 ## Prospect -- what's next
+I will make UI and I have to think of **how to select the targets spell-checked**, I will apply Knuth-Morris-Pratt algorithm (KMP) to find specific string in whole text.
+This will help me create flowcharts.